 The same line lengths used for the visual line bisection task (e.g. Hausmann et al., 2002; Patston et al., 2006) were transformed into 2 ½ dimension raised line drawings using ZyTek2 swell paper.
 As with the VLB task, there were two sheets each for the left and right hands, with 17 lines in total for each hand (Haussmann et al., 2002; Patston et al., 2006).
 Lines were distributed spatially between left, right and central positions.
 A blindfold obscured participants’ vision.
 A drawing pin with a plastic head was used by the participants to mark the perceived centres of the lines.
 A sheet of cardboard was placed under the stimuli to enable the pin to be pushed into the paper.
 Sheets were positioned in front of the participants’ midline.
+Approximate reaching distance was 450mm.
+Five lines were aligned to the left of the paper, five to the right of the paper, and seven in the centre.
+Lines were printed in landscape orientation.

 2.3.
 Procedure